beyondcommitted/README_Generator/README.md

 # README_Generator
 ## Description

-This is a quick way to create a README.
-All the user has to do is answer the quesktions that are asked in the terminal and the work is done.
-It will ask all necessary questions to have a wuality and professional README for any project.
+Thiss application was created to make README.md files a smoother process.
+There is a template created that when the user anwers the questions will generate a professinal grade document.

 ---